enel-gdh-educational/katacoda-scenarios/docker/part3/intro.md

 Welcome to the third part of Docker Course!

-This is what you are going study do in this scenario:
+This is what you are going to study in this scenario:
 - Docker Registry Fundamentals:
     - Basic concepts of a Docker registry
     - Tag an image